dixithak/FileInsights/README.md

 This system leverages **AWS S3**, **EventBridge**, **SQS**, **Lambda**, **StepFunctions**, **DynamoDB** to process, categorize, and store file metadata with high precision and scalability.

-This will be scaledup in the future to process and store more insights
+Note: This will be scaledup in the future to process and store more insights

 ---

 ## 🧩 Key Features